yongwohwang/yongwohwang/README.md

 - 👋 Hi, I’m Woody
-- 👀 I’m interested in International Business & Finance & Analysis & Development
+- 👀 I’m interested in International Business & Finance & Analysis & Internatoinal Development
 - 👨‍💻 I've been living in Vietnam for 5 years.
 - 🌱 I’m currently learning many programming languages..
 - 💞️ I’m looking to collaborate on ...?